jelly-beam/rebar3_ex_doc/README.md

 ## Installation

 **NOTE**: This plugin and more importantly `ex_doc` depend on `edocs` capability to generate beam chunks per [EEP-48](https://www.erlang.org/doc/apps/erl_docgen/doc_storage.html).

+## Maintenance window

-Thus, the minimum OTP version supported by this plugin is Erlang/OTP 24.
+The minimum OTP version supported by this plugin is Erlang/OTP 25.

 ### As a global plugin